atulbhats/terminal-website/readme.md

 ## Set Up

--Open _js.js_ file and edit the necessary parameters to fit your needs -Open _apis.php_ and add APIs if you wish to.
+- Open _js.js_ file and edit the necessary parameters to fit your needs
+- Open _apis.php_ and add APIs if you wish to.
--And finally, make the changes in the _index.php_ file.
+- And finally, make the changes in the _index.php_ file.